skofic/environmental-services/notes/README.md

 #### Data

-Each record represents a shape that can either be a polygon or a multi-polygon:
+Each record represents a shape that can either be a polygon or a multi-polygon.
+This collection serves the purpose of selecting the remote sensing geographic area of interest and features records with this structure:

 ```json
 {